PatelBhargavP/Ticket-Management-System/README.md

 ### 🔒 4.
 Authentication & Session Handling

 - Use getSession or useSession from next-auth/react.
-- Use middleware to check for the authentication for pages configured in `config` object.
+- Use proxy to check for the authentication for pages configured in `config` object.
 - We are using `getServerSession` with `authOptions` to get access to user details in server components or functions.

 ### 💅 5.
 UI Responsiveness and Accessibility